wjs018/IsingModel/README.md

 At the moment, this consists of two python programs:

 1. Rectangular2D.py - This does the heavy lifting of simulating a 2D lattice with up and down spins.
 The `simulate` function in this file can be used to perform a single simulation with user defined parameters.
 For descriptions of the parameters, check the function description in the file.
 2. MagnetizationDistribution.py - This can be used to perform many simulations to build up a distribution of what the resulting distribution of magnetizations looks like for a given set of parameter variations.
 The `__main__` function utilizes the `multiprocessing` module to perform these simulations in parallel using the defined `simulateParallel` function.
+An example of the output can be seen [here](http://i.imgur.com/b6e4LjU.png).

 ## Dependencies